Worboys Committee: "Traffic signs – 1963"

+The new Worboys designs for warning signs had a minimum height of 24 in, and three additional sizes: 30 in, 48 in, 72 in for higher-speed roads or special situations that warranted a larger sign.
+Regulatory signs were 24 in, and greatly simplified through use of symbols eliminating wordy signs.

 The report suggested approximately 136 signs.
-The designs proposed in the report received further revisions before the 1964 TSRGD, as the proposed prohibited signs featured a 'slash' on signs like 'Bicycles prohibited', 'All motor vehicles prohibited'; a minimum speed limit sign that was not included; a rectangular 'Pass either side' sign; and the designs of symbols, like 'telephone' and 'road works ahead'.
+The designs proposed in the report received further revisions before the 1964 TSRGD.
+Some of the proposed prohibitory signs featured a diagonal 'slash', e.g. 'Bicycles prohibited', 'All motor vehicles prohibited', which were omitted; those on No Right turn.
+No Left Turn and No U-turns were retained.
+Other changes were largely cosmetic, e.g. updating the appearance of a telephone handset.

 Consistency with motorway signs

 In 1962, the Anderson Committee published Motorway Signs: Final Report of Advisory Committee for Traffic Signs on Motorways which laid out their designs for motorway signage.

 Ultimately, motorway directional and informational signs were included in the 1964 TSRGD.
 The warning and most regulatory signs proposed in the final Anderson report were not adopted for use, and the designs proposed in the Worboys report were used instead in future motorway projects.

 Later revisions

 A major review of the direction signing system conducted in the late 1980s found effectively no problems with the Worboys system.
 This review could only recommend the introduction of white-on-brown tourist signing and a few other minor changes, later known as the Guildford Rules.
 "Worboys was a world leader in good signing practice".